daniel-erdos-dev/recommend-to-watch/README.md

 Recommend a movie based on your favorite movie(s) and tell you on which streaming/renting/buying platforms you can watch it!

-You can check out in action on: [Recommend to watch on Azure](https://witty-beach-04f598103.5.azurestaticapps.net)
+You can check out in action on: [Recommend to Watch](https://recommend-to-watch.vercel.app)

 **Work in progress!**
 Things to do for v1: